 Travel to Tokyo – Where everything is extreme

-After your visit to the fish market you can continue to Nikko, which is Japan’s temple capital located a few hours drive north of Tokyo.
-This is where Japan’s first emperor, Toshugo, lies buried, and this area is quite overwhelming with both Buddhist and Shinto temples (Shinto is the country’s original religion in which spirits and ancestors are worshipped).
-If you’re lucky, you’ll see one of the famous Shinto weddings while you’re here.
-In a Shinto wedding everyone are dressed in traditional dresses.
-Wedding or not, this place is truly special – largely thanks to it’s location in the middle of a cedar wood, giving the impression of ninjas lurking in the bushes, ready to jump forward and surprise you at any moment.
+After your visit to the fish market you can continue to Nikko, which is Japan’s temple capital located a few hours’ drive north of Tokyo.
+The area is beautifully clad with cedar forrest and known for its both Buddhist and Shinto temples.
+If you’re lucky, you’ll see one of the famous Shinto weddings, where everyone is dressed in traditional dress.
+Wedding or not, this place is truly special.

 The hot springs in Hakone

 It’s almost impossible to travel to Japan without visiting at least one of the many hot springs scattered across the country.
 In Japanese they are called Onsen and make an indispensable time off for many locals – and you will easily understand why when you visit one of these places.
-Visit one of the onsens in Hakone located about 100 km from Tokyo.
-From Hakone you can also enjoy a magnificent view to Mount Fuji, or Fuju san as the local say.
+Visit one of the onsens in Hakone located about 100 km from Tokyo, they offer a magnificent view to Mount Fuji, or Fuju-san as the local say.

 Travel to Kyoto – A visit to the old Japan

 A trip to Japan should include at least a day or two in Kyoto, but you could easily spend a week in this fantastic city.
 Kyoto used to be the capital back in the very old days and you will understand why when you visit.
 A reminder of these days is present in the many beautiful temples surrounded by Japanese.
 In many ways Kyoto is the right place to discover and get a taste of the real Japan.